 The use of fossil resources, like coal and petrol, results in a net increase of atmospheric CO2, which reinforces climate change.
 Plants have the unique ability to capture CO2 from the atmosphere and convert it into biomass.
-This makes sustainably grown and processed plants a renewable and environmental friendly resource for biofuels and biochemicals.
-Plants with a novel composition that better suits industrial processing are a highly valuable asset for tomorrow’s bio-based society.
+This makes sustainably grown and processed plants a renewable and environmentally friendly resource for biofuels and biochemicals.
+Plants that are specifically tailored to suit industrial processing are an extremely valuable asset for tomorrow’s bio-based society.

 Climate resilient crops

 Climate change is one of the most serious threats humanity has ever faced.
-Developing crops more tolerant to rapidly changing and more severe environments, e.g. water shortage and elevated temperatures, will be crucial for tomorrow’s food production.
-Green biotechnology, together with other innovative strategies to adapt current agricultural approaches, offers a solution to maintain high food productivity while preserving earth’s valuable ecosystems.
+Developing crops that are more tolerant to rapidly changing and harsher environments, where there are water shortage and elevated temperatures, for example, will be crucial for tomorrow’s food production.
+Green biotechnology, together with other innovative strategies to adapt current agricultural approaches, offers solutions to maintain high food productivity while preserving the earth’s valuable ecosystems.

 Nature has provided us with a wealth of plant species that have evolved to cope with harsh environments.
 Genetic variation as a driver for this diversity can lead us to solutions for plant production in a changing environment.
-With the genomics revolution, we now have the tools at hand to fully grasp this potential.
-The opportunity to mine breeding stocks and seed banks also brings the obligation to help protect it.
+Thanks to the genomics revolution, we now have the tools at hand to fully grasp this potential.
+The opportunity to mine breeding stocks and seed banks brings with it the obligation to help protect them.

 Innovative crop care